GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

    be tracked on the internet.
 I don't need money from advertisers so I have no use for third party trackers that slow down my site.
-I think it is cool to have statistics about site usage, but such data should be gathered in a way that is anonymous, inobtrusive, and only if the user explicitly agreed to participate.
+I think it is cool to have statistics about site usage, but such data should be gathered in a way that is anonymous, unobtrusive, and only if the user explicitly agreed to participate.
 3. **Mantainable.** I will be mantaining this on my own free time, which is *very* limited, so things should be as simple as possible.
 Everything should